Quantum Geometry and the Hidden Scales in Materials: Quantum Geometry in Band Theory

 From $\Q_{\mu\nu}^n(\bk)$ one can similarly define a momentum resolved quantum metric $g^n_{\mu\nu}(\bk)=\Re[\Q^n_{\mu\nu}(\bk)]$ and Berry curvature $\Omega^n_{\mu\nu}(\bk)=2\Im[\Q^n_{\mu\nu}(\bk)]$ in the BZ.
 These two control the overlap and geometric phase between two infinitesimally close cell-periodic states $|u_{n,\bk}\rangle$ and $|u_{n,\bk+ d\bk}\rangle$ respectively.

 Berry curvature effects are well known in the semiclassical theory of transport in terms of the anomalous velocity \cite{Xiao2010}.
-Originally derived by Karplus and Luttinger through second-order perturbation theory \cite{Karplus1954}, the anomalous velocity was later recognized as a consequence of wavefunction overlaps \cite{Xiao2010}.
-By explicitly deriving the equations of motion for a wave packet in the presence of an electric field, they demonstrated that the intrinsic anomalous velocity is precisely the Berry curvature \cite{Chang1996, Sundaram1999}.
-This paradigm shift has revolutionized our understanding of the Anomalous Hall effect, offering a fresh perspective distinct from conventional mechanisms based on scattering theory \cite{Ong.Nagaosa.2010}.
+Originally derived through second-order perturbation theory \cite{Karplus1954}, the anomalous velocity was later recognized as a consequence of wavefunction overlaps.
+By explicitly deriving the equations of motion for a wave packet in the presence of an electric field, it has been demonstrated that the intrinsic anomalous velocity is precisely the Berry curvature \cite{Chang1996, Sundaram1999}.
+Understanding the connection between the anomalous velocity and wavefunction overlap has revolutionized our understanding of the Anomalous Hall effect, offering a fresh perspective distinct from conventional mechanisms based on scattering theory \cite{Ong.Nagaosa.2010}.
 Furthermore, it has opened pathways to quantized Hall conductance by utilizing the quantization of the integral of Berry curvature over one band.
 This stems from the relation $\int_{\rm BZ} {\rm Im}[\Q^n_{\mu\nu}(\bk)] = 4\pi \mathcal{C}\epsilon_{\mu\nu}$ where $\int_{\rm BZ}\equiv\int d^d\bk/(2\pi)^d$ and $\mathcal{C}$ is the Chern number that can only be an integer.

-In contrast to the Berry curvature, the quantum metric has remained largely unexplored, primarily due to the lack of an intuitive understanding.
+In contrast, the quantum metric has remained largely unexplored, primarily due to the lack of an intuitive understanding.
+Its effects on semiclassical equations of motions are only now being explored \cite{Park2025quantumgeometry}.
 Moreover, challenges inherent in its definition create additional conceptual hurdles that complicate its interpretation and practical application.
-The band resolved QGT Eq.~\eqref{eq:band_qgt} corresponds to dipole transitions between the band $n$ and all other bands $m \neq n$, filled or empty, at a given point in the BZ.
-It is thus qualitatively different from the metric introduced by Kohn, where the projector in Eq.~\eqref{eq:def-Q-r-general} is the ground state projector $\hat P_0$, see Fig.\ref{fig:matrixelements}.
-For band electrons, we can define $\hat P_0$ into all occupied single-particle states as
+The band resolved QGT (Eq.~\eqref{eq:band_qgt}) corresponds to dipole transitions between the band $n$ and all other bands $m \neq n$, filled or empty, at a given point in the BZ.
+It is thus qualitatively different from the metric introduced by Kohn, where the projector in Eq.~\eqref{eq:def-Q-r-general} is the ground state projector $\hat P^0$ (Fig.\ref{fig:matrixelements}).
+For band electrons, we can define $\hat P^0$ into all occupied single-particle states as

 with $\mu$ the chemical potential.
 In particular, in the case of multiple filled bands, the ground state geometric tensor cannot be obtained by summing $\Q^n_{\mu\nu}(\bk)$ over filled bands and momenta.
-This is because, unlike Berry curvature, the quantum metric is not band additive \cite{Ozawa2021, verma2024step}.
+This is because, unlike Berry curvature, the quantum metric is not band additive \cite{Ozawa2021}.